fairagro/m4.4_community_summit/index.md

-# A Concept for a FAIR Scientific Workflow Infrastructure
+# SciWIn - A Concept for a FAIR Scientific Workflow Infrastructure

 ## Introduction